jlhg/kobo-font-fix/README.md

 ## Usage

 1. Open a terminal and navigate to the directory containing your font files.
-2. Run the script with a glob pattern to include all TTF/OTF files:
+2. Run the script with a glob pattern to include all TTF files:

    ```bash
    python3 kobofix.py *.ttf
    ```
-3. The script will:
+3. The default script will:

    * Validate the file names (must end with `-Regular`, `-Bold`, `-Italic` or `-BoldItalic` so they're valid for Kobo devices).
    * Process each font (e.g. "Lora" becomes "KF Lora").
    * Apply kerning, rename, PANOSE adjustments, and baseline shift.
    * Save output as `KF_<original_filename>`.

+You can customize what the script does.

+## Customization

 ### Generating KF fonts

 This applies the KF prefix, applies 20 percent line spacing and adds a Kobo `kern` table.
 Ideal if you have an existing TrueType font and you want it on your Kobo device.

 The `--name` parameter is used to change the name of the font family.

    ```bash
    ./kobofix.py --prefix KF --name="Fonty" --line-percent 20 *.ttf